 Following the several policy reversals put in place in 2012 by the UPA government which were otherwise encouraged by them affected Lanco’s business drastically.
 According to India Energy Exchange, the monthly average merchant power tariffs in January 2012 were at around ₹ 3 per unit, down from a high of ₹ 10.78 per unit in April 2009.

 In June 2017 Lanco Infra was named among the list of 12 stressed accounts submitted by RBI that would have to undergo insolvency action under the IBC.
-Once the largest infrastructure companies in India Lanco now faced insolvency proceedings by the NCLT.
+Once the largest infrastructure company in India Lanco now faced insolvency proceedings by the NCLT.

 5. Bhushan Steel (US$6.2 billion) – Biggest Bankruptcies in India